veaba/tensorflow-docs/docs/tf/edit_distance.md

     name='edit_distance'
 )
 ```
-This operation takes variable-length sequences (hypothesis and truth), each provided as a SparseTensor, and computes the Levenshtein distance.
-You can normalize the edit distance by length of truth by setting normalize to true.
+This operation takes variable-length sequences (`hypothesis` and `truth`), each provided as a `SparseTensor`, and computes the Levenshtein distance.
+You can `normalize` the edit distance by length of `truth` by setting `normalize` to true.
 For example, given the following input:

 ```